 Changes in your personal circumstances or new tax laws might make a new filing status more desirable.
 What was once a marriage tax break might turn into a reason to file separately, or vice versa.

-If your spouse died during the year, you'll need to figure out your filing status.
-If you didn't marry someone else the same year, you may file with your deceased spouse as married filing jointly.
+If your spouse passed away during the year, you’ll need to determine whether and how your filing status should change.
+If you didn’t marry someone else the same year, you may file with your deceased spouse as married filing jointly.

-If you did remarry during that tax year, you and your new spouse may file jointly.
-However, in that case, you and your deceased spouse must file separately for the last tax year of the spouse's life.
+If you did remarry during the tax year, you and your new spouse can file jointly.
+In that case, you and your deceased spouse must file separately for the last tax year of the spouse’s life, however.